Processing math: 100%

 In this article, I will apply the rules of probability calculus to derive the rules of propositional logic (also called propositional calculus).

 This article is very formal and equation oriented.
 The goal is to show that bayesian thinking through probability calculus is fully compatible with propositional logic.
 This article contributes to a bigger purpose since I will show in an upcoming article how probability calculus explains inferences that can’t be made using propositional logic.
-In particular, if we know that is a cause of , written , then knowing that is true in propositional logic doesn’t tell us anything about .
-But the next article will show that probability calculus gives us more information about .
-Before we explore those extensions, let’s review our basics in the light of the new formalism.
+In particular, if we know that A is a cause of B, written AB, then knowing that B is true in propositional logic doesn’t tell us anything about A. But the next article will show that probability calculus gives us more information about A. Before we explore those extensions, let’s review our basics in the light of the new formalism.

-Notations: given two propositions and , we use the following notations.
+Notations: given two propositions A and B, we use the following notations.

 Notation meaning